Class GraffitiAbstract

 • Discovers objects created by any user that are contained in at least one of the given channels and match the given JSON Schema.

 Objects are returned asynchronously as they are discovered but the stream will end once all leads have been exhausted.
-The method must be polled again for new objects.
+The GraffitiObjectStream ends by returning a continue method and a cursor string, each of which can be be used to poll for new objects.
+The continue method preserves the type safety of the stream and the cursor string can be serialized to continue the stream after an application is closed and reopened.

 discover will not return objects that the actor is not allowed to access.
 If the actor is not the creator of a discovered object, the allowed list will be masked to only contain the querying actor if the allowed list is not undefined (public).
 Additionally, if the actor is not the creator of a discovered object, any channels not specified by the discover method will not be revealed.
-This masking happens before the supplied schema is applied.
+This masking happens before the object is validated against the supplied schema.

 Type Parameters